mindymallory/mindymallory.github.io/_posts/2016-1-21-manuscript-releases.md

 Given a version number SUBMISSION.REVISION, increment the:

-1. MAJOR version when you make a new submission.
-(Conference proceedings should get the number 0.1.0)
+1. MAJOR version when you make a new submission to a journal.
 2. MINOR version when you submit revisions

+So when you submit the manuscript to the first journal, release v1.0.
+If rejected and you submit to the second journal, release version 2.0.
+If at the second journal revisions are requested, release v2.1.
+I propose that initial draft for circulation gets the number 0.0, and conference proceedings get the number 0.1.

 I'll commit to this convention going forward.
 Let me know what you think!